dabolichin/dabolichin.github.io/src/pages/index.md

 #### ECM Group Leader | Mar 2014 - Jun 2016

 Storebrand is a leading player in the Nordic markets for pensions, life and health insurance, banking and asset management.
-Storebrand ECM (Enterprise Content Management) group is responsible for providing services for Storebrand's documents production, content management, distribution to customers, documents storage and search.

 In Storebrand I have: